andrewrosemberg/LearningToOptimize.jl/README.md

 # Background

-Parametric optimization problems arise in scenarios where certain elements (e.g., coefficients, constraints) may vary according to problem parameters.
+Parametric optimization problems arise when certain elements (e.g., coefficients, constraints) may vary according to problem parameters.
 A general form of a parameterized convex optimization problem is

 $$
 \begin{aligned}